benjaminion/upgrading-ethereum-book/src/book.md

   4. After the epoch `activation_eligibility_epoch` has been finalised, the validator is added to the activation queue by setting its `activation_epoch` appropriately, taking into account the per-epoch [churn limit](/part3/config/configuration#min_per_epoch_churn_limit) and [`MAX_SEED_LOOKAHEAD`](/part3/config/preset#max_seed_lookahead).
   5. On reaching `activation_epoch` the validator becomes active, and should carry out its duties.
   6. At any time after [`SHARD_COMMITTEE_PERIOD`](/part3/config/configuration#shard_committee_period) epochs have passed, a validator may request a voluntary exit. `exit_epoch` is set according to the validator's position in the exit queue and [`MAX_SEED_LOOKAHEAD`](/part3/config/preset#max_seed_lookahead), and `withdrawable_epoch` is set [`MIN_VALIDATOR_WITHDRAWABILITY_DELAY`](/part3/config/configuration#min_validator_withdrawability_delay) epochs after that.
-  7. From `exit_epoch` onwards the validator is no longer active.
+  7. From `exit_epoch` onward the validator is no longer active.
 There is no mechanism for exited validators to rejoin: exiting is permanent.
   8. After `withdrawable_epoch`, the validator's balance can in principle be withdrawn, although there is no mechanism for doing this for the time being.

 The above does not account for slashing or forced exits due to low balance.